Veterans' Credits Programs

 Veterans' Credit Programs

-To apply for any of the credits described below, please bring completed Form PA-29 (found at the bottom of this page or available upon request from the Assessing Office) and your Form DD214 Discharge Papers to the Assessing Office.
+To apply for any of the credits described below, please bring completed Form PA-29 (also available upon request from the Assessing Office) and your Form DD214 Discharge Papers to the Assessing Office (by way of Administration) on or before the deadline of April 15th.
+If original DD214 is presented, a copy will be made.

-Please note that if the property is in a trust, we also require form PA-33 (found at the bottom of this page or available upon request from the Assessing Office) and a copy of the page from the legal trust document that lists the applicant as beneficiary of the Trust.
+Please note that if the property is in a trust, we also require Form PA-33 (also available upon request from the Assessing Office) and a copy of the page from the legal trust document that lists the applicant as beneficiary of the Trust.

 Deadline to apply: April 15th of the current year.